73cirdan/MMM-bustimes/README.md

 Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/73cirdan/MMM-bustimes bustimes`
 # Using the module
-## Get your timepointcode
+## Get your TimingPointCode
-This module can show one or more bus stops in your neighbourhood using timepoint code.
+This module can show one or more bus stops in your neighbourhood using timingpoint code.
-A timepoint code is a stop on e.g. a bus or metro line.
+A timingpoint code is a stop on e.g. a bus or metro line.
 (more docs on: https://github.com/skywave/KV78Turbo-OVAPI/wiki/Line )

 1. Use: `http://v0.ovapi.nl/line/`